by Louis Bofferding

-Frances Elkins rope-twist standing lamp, 1940s.
+Frances Elkins (1888-1953), American 20th century.
+Rope-twist standing lamp, 1940s.
 Black-lacquered wood.
 H: 70″ (including shade) Provenance: Lord and Lady Donohue, Los Angeles.

 French 19th-century lantern.
 Painted sheet metal.
 H: 24″ (36″ includes drop as shown).

-Etienne Drian mirror painting, circa 1932.
-Reverse painted mirror, tinted mirror and painted wood frame.
+Etienne Drian (1885-1961), French.
+Still life, circa 1932.
+Reverse-painted mirror in original painted and mirrored frame.
 63″ x 43″.
-Provenance: Geoffrey Beene, New York.
+Provenance: possibly Walter Crysler; Geoffrey Beene, New York.

-Kai Frank flask, Finnish 1960s.
+Kai Franck (1911-1989), Finnish 1960s.
+Flask.
 Glass.
 H: 6 3/4″.